Fitzroy Harbour Community Association 2021 AGM

 Community Centre Projects

-- We continue to use multiple ways to keep in touch with the community and update our membership.
-These include the fitzroyharbour.com website, the Fitzroy Harbour Community Association Facebook page, as well as our special occasion paper flyers distributed by postal mail.
+- We continue to try to use multiple ways to keep in touch with the community and update our membership.
+These include the fitzroyharbour.com website and the Fitzroy Harbour Community Association Facebook page.

 - The FHCA also uses an email distribution list to over 400 recipients to send out the Peeper electronically and send updates to “Harbourites” using “MailChimp”.